johnny-liaw/Euphoria/README.md

-# Euphoria - A Mobile First Digital Banking Experience
+# :fire: Euphoria - A Mobile First Digital Banking Experience :fire:

 Inspired by the wave of Neobanks arriving in Australia (Upbank, Archa, Xinja, 86400 and Volt), I wanted to craft my own  interpretation of what a digital banking experience should look like.